PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 Link to previous document, in a paginated set of documents.

+### Privilege

+Requered user privileges to display page.
+Meta-data tag can be used multiple times, one for each privilege required.
+The `IUser.HasPrivilege` method will be called to check that the valid user has the corresponding privilege, before the page is displayed.

 ### Refresh

 Tells the browser to refresh the page after a given number of seconds.